uikit/uikit-site/docs/pages/sass.md

 Inverse hooks allow you to customize how a component is styled when used in combination with the `.uk-light` or `.uk-dark` modifiers (check out the [Inverse component](inverse.md) for details).
 These hooks are handled a little differently in the Sass version compared to the Less version.
 In the Sass version, every component has its own inverse hooks.
 You can see all available ones when going through the file `src/scss/mixins.scss`.

-For example, you can make a default button appear with a futuristic green background whenever it is used as an inverse version.
+For example, you can make a default button appear with a custom background whenever it is used as an inverse version.

 ```scss
 @mixin hook-inverse-button-default(){